Melania Trump And Michelle Obama: 5 Uncanny Similarities You May Have Missed

 Both Are Number 8

 Melania was born on April 26.
 Michelle was born on January 17.
 This means both these ladies fall under number 8.
 People who are born on the 8th, the 17th and the 26th of the month fall under this number.
 People born under this number are considered the most misunderstood among all.
-At the same time, number 8 people put more focus on finance, business and career.
+At the same time, number 8 people put more focus on finance, business, and career.
 They can be spiritual and materialistic at the same time.
 However, the most striking quality of such people is balance.
 This number represents Karma.
 Whenever under the influence of this number, people reap what they sow.

 The Unusual Lineage